efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-14-gladiator-beasts-guide-by-brenduke.md

 Side deck options: Forbidden chalice, mechizure, my body as a shield, four star ladybug of doom.
 Matchup odds: Unfavourable.

-6.0 Conclusion
+### Conclusion
-If you have read this guide you will now have an excellent understanding as to how to play gladiator beasts and you should be able to now develop your own builds, tech choices and playstyle.
-Gladiator beasts are one of the most versatile decks in the metagame due to our small 7-8 card core which allows us to continuously rebuild our decks to adapt to anything Konami will throw at us for the foreseeable future.
-Gladiator beasts also have excellent future potential because any new generic spell or trap release can be used and there are many more gladiator beast monsters yet to be released.
+If you have read this guide you will now have an excellent understanding as to how to play Gladiator Beasts and you should be able to now develop your own builds, tech choices and playstyle.
+Gladiator Beasts are one of the most versatile decks in the metagame due to our small 7-8 card core which allows us to continuously rebuild our decks to adapt to anything Konami will throw at us for the foreseeable future.
+Gladiator Beasts also have excellent future potential because any new generic spell or trap release can be used and there are many more Gladiator Beast monsters yet to be released.
 At some point our deck will get powercrept, but when that time comes we will remain a formidable rouge deck because we can very easily transition into an anti-meta deck.
-We have amazing potential and the future looks brighter with the upcoming box, rampage of the forest, despite the general consensus that gladiators are a dead deck due to trunade.
+We have amazing potential and the future looks brighter with the upcoming box, Rampage of the Forest, despite the general consensus that Gladiators are a dead deck due to {Hey, Trunade}.

-7.0 Thanks
+### Thanks

-Firstly I would like to thank Raytee and green for their earlier gladiator beast guides which formed an important foundation for this guide and I would like to thank them both for their valued contributions to the current version of the guide.
+Firstly I would like to thank Raytee and Green for their earlier Gladiator Beast guides which formed an important foundation for this guide and I would like to thank them both for their valued contributions to the current version of the guide.

 Thank you to the other deck experts and guide writers for all their hard work.
 Reading your guides was the spark which led to writing this guide.
 Your advice when creating this guide was invaluable.

-Thank you to every active member of #gladiator-beasts for their amazing support and feedback on my previous guides.
-And thank you for not giving up on the deck when abyss encounters released.
+Thank you to every active member of #gladiator-beasts in the DLM server for their amazing support and feedback on my previous guides.
+And thank you for not giving up on the deck when Abyss Encounters was released.

 Thanks to Dkayed for cultivating an amazing community worth working for.

 Thank you to all the players who said gladiators were dead.
 You guys spur me on to prove you wrong with each new box release.
 Don’t worry, one day you will be right but that time isn’t now.

-Thank you to Sanga of the thunda for bringing them unda
+Thank you to **Sanga of the Thunda for bringing them unda!**

 And finally thank you to the amazing devs and content creators for helping me convert this guide into a suitable format for the website.